Shubhayu-Banerjee/DeafCeption-Code/README.md

 !!
 Ensure all files are in the same folder !!

 !!Rapid Development Being Done on DeafCeption Gesture Recognisition Model.
-Currently recognises two gestures!!
+Currently recognises four gestures!!